Beyond Explainable AI (XAI): An Overdue Paradigm Shift and Post-XAI Research Directions: Navigating the Post-XAI Paradigm: Emerging Research Directions

 \section{Navigating the Post-XAI Paradigm: Emerging Research Directions}

 Moving to the post-XAI landscape, we propose a four-pronged alternative direction representing a paradigm shift toward reliable and certified and fair AI development.
 While some relevant ideas underlying these concepts have been discussed in existing literature, we present them here in a novel configuration as components of this paradigm shift.
-Interactive AI (\ref{subsec:interactive-verification}) solves XAI's post-hoc explanation problem by establishing systematic verification protocols through scientific community interaction, accepting black-boxes while certifying their performance rather than attempting unfaithful explanations.
+Interactive AI (\ref{subsec:interactive-verification}) solves XAI's post-hoc explanation problem by establishing systematic verification protocols through scientific community interaction, certifying model performance rather than attempting unfaithful explanations.
 AI Epistemology (\ref{subsec:4.2}) addresses XAI's lack of scientific rigor by establishing methodological foundations for valid AI knowledge generation.
 User-Sensible AI (\ref{subsec:4.3}) overcomes XAI's impossible universalist goals by creating context-aware systems tailored to specific user communities.
 Model-Centered Interpretability (\ref{subsec:4.4}) preserves the technical value of model analysis while eliminating XAI's false explanatory claims about real-world phenomena.
-These alternative directions converge into a new paradigm for reliable and certified AI that sidesteps XAI's inherent contradictions while meeting users' genuine needs for understanding, control, and reliability (see Figure 8).
+These alternative directions converge into a new paradigm for reliable and certified AI that sidesteps XAI's inherent contradictions while meeting users' genuine needs for understanding, control, and reliability (see figure ~\ref{fig:7}).

 We distinguish between pragmatic and epistemic levels of AI analysis.
-At the pragmatic level, we can consider black-boxes as they are and focus on the verification and certification of system performance (see Section~\ref{subsec:interactive-verification})—just as we accept that humans’ minds are cognitive black-boxes while still certifying their professional competencies.
+At the pragmatic level, we can consider black-boxes as they are and focus on the verification and certification of system performance (see Section~\ref{subsec:interactive-verification})—just as we deal with the fact that humans’ minds are cognitive black-boxes while still certifying their professional competencies.
 At the epistemic level, we preserve a space for legitimate inquiry into model internals, focusing on genuine scientific discovery rather than the false or unfaithful explanatory claims of XAI (see Sections~\ref{subsec:4.2} and \ref{subsec:4.4}).